NI-9269 Getting Started

 - You must use 2-wire ferrules to create a secure connection when connecting more than one wire to a single terminal on the NI-9269.

-If your application is subject to high vibration, NI recommends that you follow these guidelines to protect connections to the NI-9269:
+If your application is subject to high vibration, NI recommends that you use the NI 9971 backshell kit to protect connections to the NI-9269 with screw terminals or NI 9990 backshell kit to protect connections to the NI-9269 with snap in terminals.

 - Use ferrules to terminate wires to the detachable connector.